-There is funding available to contribute towards the cost of apprenticeships is different depending on whether you’re a non-levy payer or a levy payer.
+Funding is available to contribute towards the cost of apprenticeships.
+The funding is different depending on whether you’re a non-levy payer or a levy payer.

 If you’re a UK employer with an annual payroll of more than £3m, you must pay a levy which can only be used for the training and assessment of apprentices in your organisation.

 You’ll fund your apprenticeship through a digital levy account to which Government adds 10%.
 If the cost exceeds the credit in your account, the Government will contribute 95% of these extra costs.
 If you don't choose to use your levy or donate it the government will reclaim it after 24 months.

 Download our levy paying employer’s journey to apprenticeships.

 You will pay for 5% of the cost of the apprenticeship, up to the Government funding rate, and the Government will pay the rest of the cost to the learning provider.